 In Praise of Operating at My Scale

-These weren’t bad firms or bad people — quite the opposite.
+At a recent industry conference, I found myself in a familiar conversation, several of them, actually.
+Advisors venting about bloated tech stacks, employee issues, partner disputes, and the friction of trying to scale.
+These weren’t bad firms or bad people , quite the opposite.
 Many were sharp, seasoned, and genuinely client-focused.
 But the sheer complexity of their operations was staggering.
 One firm had changed systems twice in two years, chasing the ever-elusive “better fit.”
-Another advisor had switched firms three times in four years.
+Another advisor had switched firms three times in the last four years.

-One respected advisor confided that his previous firm’s downfall wasn’t poor investment strategy or client attrition — it was a gleaming downtown office with panoramic views that consumed over 30% of annual revenue.
+One respected advisor confided that his previous firm’s downfall wasn’t poor investment strategy or client attrition; it was a gleaming downtown office with panoramic views that consumed over 30% of annual revenue.
 “We were working to pay for an address,” he admitted.

-That’s when it hit me: I love my scale.
+And that’s when it hit me: I love my scale.

 Chasing a False Idol

 Somewhere along the way, scale became a kind of secular religion in our industry.
-It’s what everyone seems to be striving toward — more AUM, more advisors, more tech, more everything.
-Not because it always makes things better but because we’ve been told it’s what success looks like.
+It’s what everyone seems to be striving toward: more AUM, more advisors, more tech, more everything.
+Not because it always makes things better, but because we’ve been told it’s what success looks like.

 But I kept hearing the same refrain from firm owners and advisors alike: